udexon/Homoiconism/Q20_Homogotchi_CAS.md

 - GBs of compiler tools,
 - over-complicated configurations and programming models etc.

+Describe difference of Android Reactive Sensors using Android Studio vs. using Phos.

 Compare to Forth footprint.
 12352 bytes for jonesforth!!
 Footprint, complicated configuration and programming model.